-A few weeks ago, the team gathered into one of those tiny Skype conference windows to discuss an important question: Should we launch the current Transloadit version?
+A few weeks ago, the team gathered in one of those tiny Skype conference windows to discuss an important question: should we launch Transloadit in its current version?

-The problems we faced at this point were, ordered by importance:
+Ordered by importance, the problems we faced at this point were as follows:

 - We were stuck on node v0.1.28

 - We had very few unit tests

 - The system had some weak spots in the design

 However, at the same time we knew the system was capable of amazing things.
 Some of our alpha testers are using it to upload large videos and producing up to 32 result files from them (watermarks and different sized thumbnails) which are then uploaded to S3.
 That is more than 100 internal jobs we are spawning and managing in harmony, all thanks to the awesomeness of Node.